What’s the best espresso machine to purchase for your home?

 Back-flushing espresso machine

-Back-flushing is essential for every type of espresso machine.
+Back-flushing is essential for every type.

 I usually use quality back-flushing agents to get rid of accumulated grind deposits, trapped oils and other compounds that may prevent the valves from creating an impermeable seal.